djeang/vincer-dom/readme.md

 Vincer-Dom aims at curing DOM manipulation in Java using  [Parent-Chaining Pattern](https://github.com/djeang/parent-chaining/blob/master/readme.md).

 Vincer-Dom simply wraps `org.w3c.dom.Document` and `org.w3c.dom.Element` from JDK API to offer a fresh new style API.
-Thanks to Parent-Chaining pattern the API is very thin as it consists in only 2 classes : `VDocument` and `VElement`, each one wrapping its `org.w3c.dom` counterpart.
+Thanks to *Parent-Chaining* pattern the API is very thin as it consists in only 2 classes : `VDocument` and `VElement`, each one wrapping its `org.w3c.dom` counterpart.

 To give a concrete idea, the following code does :
-* read a pom.xml file (a Maven file that most of Java developer knows)
+* Read a pom.xml file (an XML file from Maven that most of Java developers know)
-* add 2 dependencies
+* Add 2 dependencies
-* remove all dependencies having `test` scope
+* Remove all dependencies having `test` scope
-* modify distribution repository.
-Potential missing elements are created through method `make()`.
+* Modify distribution repository, creating potential missing elements through method `make()`.

 ```Java
 public class EditTest {